Single-family detached home

-A single-family detached home – also called a single-detached dwelling, single-family residence (SFR), separate house, or other similar terms – is a free-standing residential building.
+A single-family detached home – also called a single-detached dwelling, single-family residence (SFR), independent house, separate house, or other similar terms – is a free-standing residential building.
 It is defined in opposition to a multi-family residential dwelling.

 Definitions

 A single detached dwelling contains only one dwelling unit and is completely separated by open space on all sides from any other structure, except its own garage or shed.